Every designer should have a basic understanding of color psychology. It goes beyond knowing how to combine and contrast colors.

 Well, blue tends to communicate stability, calmness, integrity, and confidence.
 Black usually means sophistication.
 The same is for white and cleanliness, red and energy, or grey and authority.

-Even knowledgeable companies, like GetNursingEssay, understand the importance of color.
 Today, we’re looking at how different colors affect the brain.

 How does the brain see color?